TheThingsNetwork/docs/_content/gateways/thethingsindoor/index.md

 ![TTIG](TTIG.jpg)

 **Salient Features:**
-* An 8 channel LoRaWAN indoor gateway at an incredible price of $69.
+* An 8 channel LoRaWAN indoor gateway at a price of $69.
 * One of the first gateways to support the state-of-the-art [BasicStation](https://doc.sm.tc/station/) Protocol.
 * Supports LBT.
 * Simple setup steps taking lesser than 5 mins.